Doodleboo/bot-fusion-analyzer/README.md

 ## Version 2.3
 - **Automatic analysis in #spritework.** There's an option to opt out of it.
 - **Tutorial Mode** with some information on Fusion Bot messages!
 Non-spriters will get a prompt for it with their automatic analysis.
 Other way to use it is through the /help command.
+- More understandable issues for certain issues such as half pixels and semi transparency
 - Fix: pixels with "color" but full transparency now won't count towards half pixels
 - Fix: Necrozma body autogens are now hidden as it turns out the sheets show Ultra Necrozma instead